eca-sae/internet-drafts-eca-sae/draft-ritz-eca.md

 # Protocol Requirements (Normative) {#protocol-requirements-normative}

-Implementations MUST ensure the following requirements are maintained regardless of the specific profile or transport:
+Implementations MUST ensure the following normative requirements are maintained regardless of the specific profile or transport:

-1. **Factor Independence:** The Binding Factor (BF) and Instance Factor (IF) MUST be computationally independent
+1. **Binding Factor Entropy:** The Binding Factor (BF) MUST be a high-entropy (≥128 bits) value to ensure strong key deriviation.
-2. **Freshness Binding:** All attestation procedures MUST be bound to a unique, non-reusable identifier
+2. **Freshness Binding:** All attestation procedures MUST be bound to a unique, non-reusable identifier.
-3. **Key Separation:** Keys used for Phase 2 encryption MUST be distinct from Phase 3 signing keys
+3. **Key Separation:** Keys used for Phase 2 encryption MUST be distinct from Phase 3 signing keys.
-4. **Evidence Integrity:** All Evidence MUST be cryptographically bound to the attestation context
+4. **Evidence Integrity:** All Evidence MUST be cryptographically bound to the attestation context.
-5. **Replay Prevention:** Each attestation procedure identifier MUST be accepted at most once
+5. **Factor Independence:** `BF` and Instance Factor (IF) MUST be computationally independent.
+6. **Instance Factor Structure:** The Instance Factor MUST be a structured, verifiable claim about instance properties rather than random entropy.
+The Instance Factor SHOULD take recognizable forms such as vendor-assigned identifiers (UUIDs, instance IDs), hardware attestation outputs (TPM quotes, TEE reports), or deterministic measurements (content hashes, configuration digests).
+Implementations MUST NOT use randomly generated secrets as Instance Factors.
+This structural requirement ensures that factor independence violations during provisioning produce detectably malformed attestations.

 # Identity Bootstrap Specification {#protocol-overview}

 This section provides the normative specification for the Identity Bootstrap Procedure, the detailed mechanics of which implement the conceptual lifecycle and factor model described in [](#conceptual-model).
 The attestation renewal procedure is specified in [](#attestation-renewal-specification).

 The identity bootstrap procedure is the security-critical foundation of ECA.
-All formal security analysis ([](#app-formal-modelling-informative)) applies to this procedure type.
+All preliminary formal security analysis ([](#app-formal-modelling-informative)) applies to this procedure type.
 It follows a three-phase process, beginning with the Attester-free of privileged credentials, and concluding with the Verifier producing a signed Attestation Result (AR) upon successful validation.

 ## Validation Gates {#sec-validation-gates}

-The Verifier enforces a sequence of fail-closed validation gates in a specific order derived from the protocol's formal model.
+The Verifier enforces a sequence of fail-closed validation gates in a specific order derived from the protocol's preliminary formal model.
 Each gate represents a critical check that must pass before proceeding.

 ### Phase 1 Appraisal Gates (Bootstrap)